MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-05-tlol-part-5-data-extraction.markdown

-granularity of the micro decision making (i.e. both games require a similar number of micro decisions per minute, compared to Starcraft 2 where there can be far more micro decisions per minute due to the larger number of units).
+granularity of the micro decision making (i.e. both games require a similar number of micro decisions per minute, compared to Starcraft 2 where there can be far more micro decisions per minute due to the larger number of controllable units).
 This became the basis for a further experiment I conducted where I implemented a reinforcement learning framework called [LoLRLE](https://github.com/MiscellaneousStuff/pylol) to experiment with reinforcement learning in League of Legends and tested different observations per second and their effect on training.
 From